10 Core Elements of Modern Web Design (2023 Updated)

-Most websites offer a long menu of options and features for users to choose from.
+Most websites offer a long menu of options and features for users.
 While this may make for more straightforward navigation (since the user can go directly to whatever option they want from the home page), it also takes up a lot of screen space – especially on mobile devices.

 Solve this quickly with a hamburger menu – a button that opens up to a broader menu or navigation drawer.
-This saves space, keeps the interface clean and uncluttered without removing navigational ease for website visitors.
+This saves space and keeps the interface clean and uncluttered without removing navigational ease for website visitors.

 In the age of instant gratification, websites are expected to load immediately, or they will be abandoned.
-Fortunately, building website design aligned with high page load speed is not a difficult task.
-A few simple steps to achieve this would be:
+Fortunately, building core aspects of web design to increase speed is not a difficult task.
+A few quick steps would be:

 - Optimize all images, regardless of size.

 - Choose a robust hosting environment, be it VPS hosting, shared hosting, or even a server dedicated to your site.

 - Minimize HTTP requests in Chrome’s Developer Tools.